-The plan that I have in mind is a visitation plan for you to be able to petition the judge for when that question is reached in your hearing.
+The plan that I have in mind is a visitation plan for you to be able to petition the judge when that question is reached in your hearing.
 Child Support court may cause you to think that all they do there is determine how much child support you will pay but that is not true.
 Other areas of family law like visitation, possession, access, and conservatorship are also discussed in these hearings.
 The results of the hearing will go into an order that you and your child's other parent will be expected to follow.

 How I recommend that clients do this is to pull out a calendar and physically mark it up before coming to court.
 Have a good idea of the days that you are not able to see your child and when your schedule allows for more time.
-I have found that many parents go into court without a solid idea of when they will be able to see their child.
+I have found that many parents go into court without a solid idea of when they will be able to see their children.
 If you don’t know what sort of plan you want to have, the judge certainly will not.
 Many parents get stuck with a Standard Possession Order (SPO) because they are not able to communicate an alternative to the judge and their opposing party.

 Do not come to court empty-handed, bring evidence

 This is something that people in your position will often time overlook and it can be extremely detrimental to their case.
-Testimony (words you say under oath) is one thing, but if you can bring in documentary evidence, photographs, video or any other form of evidence that can really enhance your case.
+Testimony (words you say under oath) is one thing, but if you can bring in documentary evidence, photographs, video, or any other form of evidence that can enhance your case.
 This is especially true if you are trying to argue for something that is outside of the norm, like the supervised visitation or restricted visitation for your child's other parent.
 On top of the practical advantages that bringing evidence to court provides you with, it will cause you to feel better prepared for your hearing.
 Like studying for an exam, you will perform better in your hearing if you are prepared.

 What sort of evidence would a judge be looking for in your hearing?

 Text messages, emails, and social media postings are becoming increasingly common forms of evidence that are submitted in family law cases.
 The reason for this is that just about everyone is on social media these days, and we tend to post personal things on these websites.
-In fact, I have found that people are more willing to post personal details about their lives on social media than we would be willing to share that information with friends or family members.
-Something about posting something from the privacy of your living room causes people to get the impression that nobody will really see what has been posted.
+I have found that people are more willing to post personal details about their lives on social media than we would be willing to share that information with friends or family members.
+Something about posting something from the privacy of your living room causes people to get the impression that nobody will see what has been posted.

 Talking to the judge is part of the hearing- be ready to do so